ynhinguyen11/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Project is to create an interactive interface in a terminal using Python to explore data related to the bike share systems for Chicago, New York City, and Washington in the USA.
+Project purpose is to create an interactive interface in a terminal using Python to explore data related to the bike share systems for Chicago, New York City, and Washington in the USA.
 The interface should allow user input to filter the data user want to see and output the correct statistics.
+Project for Udacity's Programming for Data Science with Python Course.

 ### Files used